agiliq/bookrest/README.md

 #### Inspired by

 This projects was inspired by [datasette](https://github.com/simonw/datasette).
-I loved datasette, but because DRF has a geat browsable API and Django has powerful introspection capabilities, I wanted to do it in Django+DRF.
+I loved datasette, but because DRF has a great browsable API and Django has powerful introspection capabilities, I wanted to do it in Django+DRF.

 Bookrest gets all the power of DRF - browsable API, coreapi, filtering, pagination.
 Set a `REST_FRAMEWORK` setting in your `settings.py` and `bookrest` will apply it.